 Same goes with books: if the books you use to teach French are in French, then you can sell the same book to a Japanese student, to an American, to a German…

 Michael writes: “The fake “immersion” the schools are doing is a total game, a joke, and the students (like me) are the ones on whom the joke is played.”

 After I shared Michael G’s thoughts in my French newsletter, another follower (another Michael!)
-Michael McP. wrote: “[Name of school] requires the affiliated schools to follow a strict immersion method using ONLY the books that [Name of school] allows.
+Michael McP. wrote: “[Name of French language school] requires the affiliated schools to follow a strict immersion method using ONLY the books that [Name of school] allows.